 A VPN lets you increase the security of your web session, transmitted data, financial transactions and personal information online, no matter where you are.

 Security experts warn against using public Wi-Fi hotspots, such as in a coffee shop, airport or hotel lobby, due to the risk of your connection being hijacked or snooped upon.
 Internet service providers may invade your privacy by selling data about your online habits to advertisers.
 A VPN greatly reduces those risks.

 A VPN might also help to protect you from identity theft; hides your IP address, making it harder for third parties to track you; accesses all content privately without censorship; and bypasses many firewalls.

 "Think of it along the lines of sending a payment to a company," said Brian Monkman, technology programs manager at ICSA Labs, a network-security testing and product-assurance company based in Mechanicsburg, Pa.
 "You could put cash in an envelope and send it — which, assuming no one got to the envelope prior to its arriving at its destination, would work.

 "Or you could write a check and send it," Monkman explained.
 "That simple step increases security.
 VPN strengthens security by making it harder for eavesdropping or interception of your connection.
 And if your connection is intercepted, it makes it difficult to actually decipher what is being transmitted."

-"People seem to be largely unaware of the risks of browsing the Internet unprotected, or mistakenly believe that their anti-virus [software] protects them while browsing," Gorodyansky said.
-"We need to raise awareness of Internet security concerns, and make sure that people connect with a VPN, ensuring their protection."
+"People seem to be largely unaware of the risks of browsing the internet unprotected," Gorodyansky said.
+"We need to raise awareness of internet security concerns, and make sure that people connect with a VPN, ensuring their protection."